tiger413/HymNet/README.md

 ---

-- [2026/02] HymNet training and inference code is released.
+- [2026/02] HymNet training and inference code has been released.
-- [2026/01] A preliminary version of the HymDrone dataset is released.
+- [2026/01] A preliminary version of the HymDrone dataset has been released.

 ---